nathanielgraham/Mojo-Poker/README.md

 See mpadmin.pl --help for a complete list of options.

 ##  Creating a robot opponent
-An example Robot (Bender) is included in the most recent release.
+An example robot (Bender) is included in the most recent release.
 To launch Bender on table 1, issue the following command:

     /opt/mojopoker/script/bender.pl 1